Over 121 Places in Ohio Ban Legal Cannabis — Here’s What You Need to Know

 By Mastamynd

 Ohio voters passed Issue 2 in November 2023, legalizing recreational cannabis for adults 21 and older.
-But since then, more than 121 places in Ohio—including cities, townships, and villages—have banned or paused recreational cannabis sales.
-That includes everything from Cleveland suburbs to rural municipalities, and most people don’t realize it’s happening.
-These bans are blocking access, silencing the will of the voters, and fragmenting the legal market.
+However, since then, over 121 places in Ohio—including cities, townships, and villages—have banned or paused recreational cannabis sales.
+This includes areas from Cleveland suburbs to rural municipalities.
+Most people don’t realize this is happening.
+These bans block access, silence the will of the voters, and fragment the legal market.

 The Numbers You Need to Know

-The Moritz College of Law’s Drug Enforcement and Policy Center at Ohio State says over 135 municipalities have enacted bans or moratoriums on adult-use cannabis businesses.
+The Moritz College of Law’s Drug Enforcement and Policy Center at Ohio State reports that over 135 municipalities have enacted bans or moratoriums on adult-use cannabis businesses.

-Axios Cleveland confirmed that over 100 suburbs—Beachwood, Strongsville, Westlake, and more—are enforcing these bans.
+Axios Cleveland confirmed that over 100 suburbs—such as Beachwood, Strongsville, and Westlake—are enforcing these bans.

 WCHS News compiled a list of 55 places banning adult-use sales, including Ashland, Kettering, Troy, and Xenia.